streamlit/docs/content/library/advanced-features/button-behavior-and-examples.md

     st.write(st.session_state.processed[option][0])
 ```

-Astute observers may think, "This feels a little like caching?"
+Astute observers may think, "This feels a little like caching."
 We are only saving results relative to one parameter, but the pattern could easily be expanded to save results relative to both parameters.
-In that sense, yes, it has some similarities, but also some important differences.
+In that sense, yes, it has some similarities to caching, but also some important differences.
 When you save results in `st.session_state`, the results are only available to the current user in their current session.
 If you use [`st.cache_data`](/library/api-reference/performance/st.cache_data) instead, the results are available to all users across all sessions.
 Furthermore, if you want to update a saved result, you have to clear all saved results for that function to do so.

 ## Anti-patterns